ibraheemcisse/Python-Application-Deployment-on-Amazon-Elastic-Kubernetes-Service-EKS-/README.md

-# Python Application-Deployment on EKS
+# Python Application Deployment on EKS

 This project demonstrates deploying a simple Python application on Amazon Elastic Kubernetes Service (EKS).
 The application is built using Flask, and is containerized using Docker.
 The Kubernetes deployment includes a service to expose the application.